Buffalo County, Nebraska

-Buffalo County is a county located in the U.S. state of Nebraska in the Midwestern United States.
-As of the 2020 United States census, the population was 50,084, making it Nebraska's fifth-most populous county.
-Its county seat is Kearney.
-The county was created in 1855 and was organized in 1870.
+Buffalo County is a county located in the U.S. state of Nebraska.
+As of the 2020 census, the population was 50,084, and was estimated to be 51,172 in 2025, making it the fifth-most populous county in Nebraska.
+The county seat and the largest city is Kearney.

+Buffalo County is part of the Kearney micropolitan area.

+In the Nebraska license plate system, Buffalo County was represented by the prefix "9" (as it had the ninth-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Buffalo County was created on March 16, 1855 and organized on October 1, 1870.
 It was named after the once-prevalent bison herds of the Great Plains.

-Buffalo County is part of the Kearney Micropolitan Statistical Area.

-In the Nebraska license plate system, Buffalo County is represented by the prefix 9; when the license plate system was established in 1922, the county ranked ninth in number of registered vehicles.

-History

 The Union Pacific Railroad came to the area in 1866; with additional settlers, the need to establish government was realized.
 Patrick Walsh, Martin Slattery, and a Sergeant Cody petitioned the governor to organize Buffalo County in 1869.
 Wood River Centre (Shelton) was selected through election as county seat.
 Within a year, the seat was moved to Gibbon.
 In 1874, voters selected Kearney as the seat.

 During the late 19th century and early 20th century, the Watson Ranch, existed in the county.
 The 8,000 acre ranch extended from the Platte River Valley on the south, to Nebraska's rolling hills on the north, to a point five miles west of downtown Kearney.

 Geography

-According to the US Census Bureau, the county has an area of 975 sqmi, of which 968 sqmi is land and 7.3 sqmi (0.7%) is water.
+According to the United States Census Bureau, the county has a total area of 975.399 sqmi, of which 968.246 sqmi is land and 7.153 sqmi (0.73%) is water.
+It is the 18th-largest county in Nebraska by total area.